International Flavors & Fragrances (NYSE:IFF) Updates FY 2021 Earnings Guidance

 International Flavors & Fragrances (NYSE:IFF) issued an update on its FY 2021 earnings guidance on Monday morning.
 The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $11.25 billion-$11.25 billion, compared to the consensus revenue estimate of $11.11 billion.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, July 6th.
-Stockholders of record on Friday, June 25th will be issued a dividend of $0.77 per share.
-This represents a $3.08 dividend on an annualized basis and a dividend yield of 2.17%.
-The ex-dividend date is Thursday, June 24th.
-International Flavors & Fragrances’s payout ratio is 49.92%.
+International Flavors & Fragrances (NYSE:IFF) last issued its quarterly earnings results on Monday, May 10th.
+The specialty chemicals company reported $1.60 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.51 by $0.09.
+International Flavors & Fragrances had a net margin of 3.17% and a return on equity of 7.94%.
+The company had revenue of $2.47 billion during the quarter, compared to analysts’ expectations of $2.45 billion.
+During the same period last year, the company posted $1.62 EPS.
+International Flavors & Fragrances’s revenue was up 83.0% on a year-over-year basis.
+Equities analysts forecast that International Flavors & Fragrances will post 6 EPS for the current fiscal year.

+A number of brokerages have recently commented on IFF.
+Berenberg Bank upgraded shares of International Flavors & Fragrances from a hold rating to a buy rating and lifted their price target for the stock from $139.00 to $160.00 in a research note on Wednesday, March 31st.
+Deutsche Bank Aktiengesellschaft boosted their target price on shares of International Flavors & Fragrances from $151.00 to $158.00 and gave the company a buy rating in a research report on Wednesday, May 5th.
+JPMorgan Chase & Co. boosted their target price on shares of International Flavors & Fragrances from $141.00 to $155.00 and gave the company an overweight rating in a research report on Friday, March 26th.
+Jefferies Financial Group boosted their target price on shares of International Flavors & Fragrances from $155.00 to $160.00 and gave the company a buy rating in a research report on Wednesday, May 19th.
+Finally, Wells Fargo & Company boosted their target price on shares of International Flavors & Fragrances from $155.00 to $160.00 and gave the company an overweight rating in a research report on Tuesday, May 18th.
+Four research analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
+International Flavors & Fragrances presently has a consensus rating of Buy and an average price target of $145.57.

-In related news, Director Ilene S. Gordon bought 1,000 shares of the company’s stock in a transaction that occurred on Friday, May 14th.
-The shares were bought at an average price of $140.39 per share, for a total transaction of $140,390.00.
-Following the completion of the acquisition, the director now owns 1,255 shares of the company’s stock, valued at approximately $176,189.45.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider Simon Herriott sold 1,332 shares of the firm’s stock in a transaction that occurred on Thursday, May 13th.
+In related news, Director Ilene S. Gordon bought 1,000 shares of the stock in a transaction dated Friday, May 14th.
+The shares were purchased at an average price of $140.39 per share, with a total value of $140,390.00.
+Following the completion of the acquisition, the director now owns 1,255 shares of the company’s stock, valued at $176,189.45.
+The purchase was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, insider Simon Herriott sold 1,332 shares of the business’s stock in a transaction on Thursday, May 13th.
 The stock was sold at an average price of $138.47, for a total transaction of $184,442.04.
-Following the completion of the sale, the insider now owns 2,847 shares in the company, valued at approximately $394,224.09.
+Following the completion of the transaction, the insider now directly owns 2,847 shares in the company, valued at approximately $394,224.09.
 The disclosure for this sale can be found here.
-Corporate insiders own 0.42% of the company’s stock.
+0.17% of the stock is currently owned by insiders.

 International Flavors & Fragrances Company Profile